dgreen/cradleptinfo/README.md

-# cradleptinfoinfo - Display Cradlepoint data acquired from UDP broadcasts to screen
+# cradleptinfoinfo - Display Cradlepoint data acquired from http queries to screen

 This program (named) was developed for the [IEEE MOVE project](https://move.ieee.org).

-The program receives UDP broadcast packets from [Cradlepoint MG90](https://www.sierrawireless.com/products-and-solutions/routers-gateways/mg90/) and displays them to the screen.
+The program acquires data from [Cradlepoint modems like the R1900](https://cradlepoint.com/product/endpoints/r1900-series/) using http and displays it to the screen.